The subject of oats and the gluten-free diet can be confusing. Here’s what you need to know.

 But fortunately, “regular” oats are no longer the only oats available.
 In recent years, it has become possible to purchase uncontaminated oats and, in the U.S., consumers can now find certified gluten-free oats and oat products.
 In other words, some manufacturers are now going the distance to ensure the oats remain “pure” and don’t get exposed to gluten.

 There have been many scientific studies looking at these pure oats and celiac disease.
-Two recent studies – one focused on introducing oats to the diets of children with celiac disease and the other on the long-term effects of oat consumption in adults with celiac disease – found no harmful effects related to including moderate amounts of pure, uncontaminated oats in the gluten- free diet.
+Two studies – one focused on introducing oats to the diets of children with celiac disease and the other on the long-term effects of oat consumption in adults with celiac disease – found no harmful effects related to including moderate amounts of pure, uncontaminated oats in the gluten- free diet.

 The Academy of Nutrition and Dietetics, the national dietitians’ organization, has released a position statement on oats confirming that the majority of those with celiac can eat up to 50 grams per day (about half a cup) of gluten-free dry rolled oats without any problems.